lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [MemberUnit](#T-Vsxmd-Units-MemberUnit 'Vsxmd.Units.MemberUnit')class.
+Initializes a new instance of the [MemberUnit](#T-Vsxmd-Units-MemberUnit 'Vsxmd.Units.MemberUnit') class.

 ##### Parameters